 Before we discuss how you can influence the ageing of your brain, by, for example, brain training with brain games, we answer the question: “What happens to our brain as we get older?”.
 We want to keep our brain as young and fit as possible, but there is a lot going on in your brain that can be explained.

 During your first few years as a child, more than 1 million new neural connections are formed per second.
 During this period, up to the moment you go to school for the first time, the size of your brain increases four times.
 When you reach the age of six, your brain has reached about 90 per cent of its maximum volume.

-After this, most growth takes place in the frontal lobes until you are about six years old.
+After this, most growth takes place in the frontal lobes until you are way past twenty years old.
 These frontal lobes are responsible for planning, organizing and task-oriented attention.
 From your sixth until puberty, the temporal and partial lobes grow a lot.
 These are responsible for the development of your language skills and spatial insights.
 Nowadays, they teach classes in schools with the use of a brain game or other variant of brain training.

 During your third until your fifteenth year, many changes take place in your brain.
 Some areas of the brain can even double in one year.